 Going out with a tape measure and seeing just how much space that playhouse you’ve had your eye on will take is also a very good idea, to avoid shocks later on.

 The price range for kid’s playhouses for gardens is vast, starting from as little as ten pounds and going up into the hundreds.
-As we already mentioned, you need to be sure that you kid isn’t going to go off the idea or theme of the playhouse, or grow out of it before you buy it.
+As we already mentioned, you need to be sure that your kid isn’t going to go off the idea or theme of the playhouse or grow out of it before you buy it.

 How are your DIY skills?